MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/hithem-lamri/_index.md

 ---
 # Display name
-title: Guillaume Blain
+title: Hithem Lamri

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research assistant
+role: Intern

 # Organizations/Affiliations
 organizations: